View from Mid Hills Campground

 Directions

 From Interstate 40: Exit Essex Road and drive north 10 miles, turn right at Black Canyon Road junction.
-Continue 16 miles and turn left at Wild Horse Canyon Road.
-Continue 2.5 miles to campground.
-From Interstate 15: Make your way to Kelso-Cima Road, turn east onto Cedar Canyon Road.
-Continue 6 miles, turn right onto Black Canyon Road for 3 miles, then right onto Wild Horse Canyon Road for 2.5 miles.
-Roads are unpaved and not recommended for motorhomes or trailers.
+Continue 16 miles and turn left onto Wild Horse Canyon Road for 2.5 miles to the campground.
+From Interstate 15: Take Kelbaker Road, Cima Road, or Nipton Road to Kelso-Cima Road, turn east onto Cedar Canyon Road for 6 miles, right onto Black Canyon Road for 3 miles, then right onto Wild Horse Canyon Road for 2.5 miles.

 Amenities